4ka5h/akashgupta06/README.md

 - I’m currently working on design of a proactive authetication and key agreement protocol.
 - Completed my BTech from NIT Jalandhar.
 - Love to explore open source softwares and find easter eggs.
+- Interested in security aspects of Operating Systems.

 ---